mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 Weapon TL Range Damage Kg Cost Traits
 Spigot Mortar 6 500m 10D 10 Cr650 AP 12, Blast 4, Inaccurate -2

-The Light Munitions Launcher is a magazine-fed semi- automatic grenade launcher developed for riot control and security work, but which sees action in a variety of roles.
+The Light Munitions Launcher is a magazine-fed semi-automatic grenade launcher developed for riot control and security work, but which sees action in a variety of roles.
 Its short barrel and bullpup configuration are well suited to close-quarters work, and the limited effective